jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

         - Public IP (Optional)
 - Routing Virtual Networks
   - Routes=Paths for Connectivity (Routes are paths through which traffic can flow)
+  - Each route table can be associated to multiple subnets, but a subnet can only be associated to a single route table.
   - Examples:
     - A route allowing virtual machines to communicate with the internet outbound
   - Routing Types
     - System Routes
       - Default routes built-in to virtual networks that cannot be modified but can ve overriden
+      - Network traffic in Azure is automatically routed across Azure subnets, virtual networks, and on-premises networks.
+This routing is controlled by system routes, which are assigned by default to each subnet in a virtual network.
     - Custom Routes
       - User-defined routes or border gateway protocol (BGP) routes that override system routes
+        - BGP is used to exchange routes between Azure and on-premises networks.
+        - BGP is the standard routing protocol that is normally used to exchange routing and information among two or more networks.
+        - You'll typically use BGP to advertise on-premises routes to Azure when you're connected to an Azure datacenter through Azure ExpressRoute.
+You can also configure BGP if you connect to an Azure virtual network by using a VPN site-to-site connection.
       - User-defined routes
         - Routes created by users that take precedence over all routes
         - Ex: